nathanmarz/cascalog/README.markdown

 # TODO

-1. Make queries that use a single aggregator lightning fast
+1. Make queries that use only aggregators that are associative & commutative lightning fast (count, sum, etc.)
-2. Make predicates such as (like ?p ?p) work
+2. Make predicates such as (like ?p ?p) work.
 3. "Logical outer joins"

 # Limitations